nakrovati/vue-webpack-boilerplate/README.md

 ## Features

+* Favicons and SVG support.
+Also includes an svgo-loader that minifies svg files.
 * SASS.
 Includes SASS support in HTML, SASS/SCSS and Vue files.
 * PostCSS.
 Includes autoprefixer and CSSO minifier.
 * Babel.